neomjs/neo/.github/GETTING_STARTED.md

 5. Optional: `npm run create-app`

 #### You can run the examples & docs app **without** any JS build directly:
-localhost/neo/docs/
+> localhost/neo/docs/
-localhost/neo/examples/component/helix/
+> localhost/neo/examples/component/helix/

-#### This does require setting a Chrome flag for now (strongly recommended for development!).
+#### This does require setting a Chrome flag ( until Chrome v80; strongly recommended for development!).
 > chrome://flags/#enable-experimental-web-platform-features

 (Copy the link into a new browser Tab)

 See: <a href="../examples/README.md">examples/README.md</a> for more details!

-After using the development and / or production build,
-1. `npm run build-development`
-2. `npm run build-production`

-you can run the examples like this:
+### You can run the dist version examples like this:

-localhost/neo/dist/development/examples/component/helix/

-localhost/neo/dist/production/examples/component/helix/

-The build (dist) versions also work in Firefox & Safari and do not require the Chrome flag.
+These versions also work in Firefox & Safari and do not require the Chrome flag

+> localhost/neo/dist/development/examples/component/helix/
+> localhost/neo/dist/production/examples/component/helix/

 Copyright (c) 2015 - today, <a href="https://www.linkedin.com/in/tobiasuhlig/">Tobias Uhlig</a>
 & <a href="https://www.linkedin.com/in/richwaters/">Rich Waters</a>